tamirkifle/interview-ace/README.md

 - Docker
 - Docker Compose

-### Starting Neo4j
+### Starting Services

-1. Start the Neo4j container:
+1. Start all services:
    ```bash
    docker-compose up -d
    ```

-2. Wait for the container to be healthy (this may take a few moments on first run)
+2. Wait for the containers to be healthy (this may take a few moments on first run)

 ### Accessing Neo4j Browser